Medications and Drugs

 Less serious side effects include:

-What is the most important information I should know about bupivacaine (Marcaine HCl, Marcaine Spinal, Sensorcaine, Sensorcaine-MPF)?
+What is the most important information I should know about bupivacaine (Marcaine HCl, Marcaine Spinal, Sensorcaine, Sensorcaine-MPF, Sensorcaine-MPF Spinal)?

-Before receiving this medication, tell your doctor if you have liver disease, a bleeding or blood clotting disorder, syphilis, polio, a brain or spinal cord tumor, chronic back pain, a headache, low or high blood pressure, a curved spine, or arthritis.
+Before receiving this medication, tell your doctor if you have kidney or liver disease, anemia (lack of red blood cells), a bleeding or blood clotting disorder, syphilis, polio, a brain or spinal cord tumor, numbness or tingling, chronic back pain, headache caused by surgery, low or high blood pressure, a curved spine, or arthritis.

 Report Problems to the Food and Drug Administration